StefZimm/Master-Project/metadata/README.md

-Categorical and numerical aggregated data tables are stored here, which can be processed into graphics.
+Metadata of datasets are stored here